 - Repeat this exercise several times.
 When you are used to doing pursed-lip breathing, you can do it any time you need more air.

 Take your medicines as directed:

-Your healthcare provider may prescribe medicine to treat an infection or help you breathe easier.
-It is important that you take your medicines as directed to prevent an exacerbation.
+Your healthcare provider may prescribe medicine to help you breathe easier.
+It is important that you take your medicines as directed to prevent or stop an exacerbation.
 Refill your medicines before you are out so that you do not miss a dose.
-Ask your healthcare provider if you have any questions on how to take your medicines.
+Talk to your healthcare provider or pharmacist if you have any questions about how to take your medicines.